youneskasri/PlateformeTestsSpring/README.md

 ** Run JUNIT 5 with JDK 9 ** JAB dependency has been removed from Java 9
 you need to add it in pom.xml to avoid NotDefClass exception.

+** Autocompletion ** En general on relance la request chaque 3 caractères.

-** Question ** One Repository with Cascade OR Multiple Repositories ??
+** Question **
+	- One Repository with Cascade OR Multiple Repositories ??
+	- OneToMany vs ManyToOne
+	- Unidirectionnal vs Bidirectionnal association ?